 By Ni Ming

-Therecorded that John the Baptist preached, “Repent you: for the kingdom of heaven is at hand”, and just then his work was upheld by the Holy Spirit so he gained so many followers and had great influence on others.
-When the Lord came to work, He preached the of the kingdom and the way of repentance as well.
-So why is the Lord while John the Baptist just a prophet?
+The Bible recorded that John the Baptist preached, “Repent you: for the kingdom of heaven is at hand”, and just then his work was upheld by the Holy Spirit so he gained so many followers and had great influence on others.
+When the Lord Jesus came to work, He preached the gospel of the kingdom and the way of repentance as well.
+So why is the Lordwhile John the Baptist just a prophet?
 What’s the difference between their identities?
 We can get the answers from the following three aspects.

 1. Based on the Testimony of the Holy Spirit